-This Stuffed Avocado recipe uses halved avocados that are filled with tuna, then topped with crisp bacon and drizzled with Sriracha-mayonnaise.
-It’s an amazing easy low-carb lunch!
+This Stuffed Avocados recipe uses halved avocados that are filled with tuna salad, then topped with crisp bacon and drizzled with Sriracha-mayonnaise.
+It’s an amazing easy low-carb, keto friendly lunch or snack!

 - 2 slices bacon , diced

 - 5 ounce can white albacore tuna, drained

 - 1 large ripe avocado

 - Saute bacon in a small nonstick skillet over medium heat until crispy, about 8 minutes.
 With a slotted spoon, transfer to a paper towel lined plate to drain off grease.

 - In a medium bowl, whisk together 1 tablespoon of the mayonnaise, the vinegar, a pinch of garlic powder and black pepper; taste and adjust seasoning to your liking.
 Fold in the scallion and tuna.

 - In a small bowl, whisk together the remaining 1 tablespoon of mayonnaise and the Sriracha.

 - Cut the avocado in half lengthwise; remove seed.
 Fill the hole of the avocado halves with the tuna mixture.
 Sprinkle with the bacon and drizzle with the Sriracha-mayo.